EnigmaCurry/d.rymcg.tech/README.md

 `make config` *does not literally* create a file named `.env`, but rather one based upon the current docker context: `.env_${DOCKER_CONTEXT}`.
 This allows for different configurations to coexist in the same directory.
-All of the makefile commands operate assuming this contextual environment file, not `.env`.
+All of the makefile commands operate assuming this contextual environment file name, not `.env`.
 To switch between configs, you switch your current docker context: `docker context use {CONTEXT}`.

-During `make config`, you will sometimes be asked to create HTTP Basic Authentication passwords, and these passwords can be *optionally* saved into a file named `passwords.json`.
-This file is a convenience, so that you can remember the passwords that you create. **`passwords.json` is stored in plain text**, and excluded from being checked into git via `.gitignore`.
+During `make config`, you will sometimes be asked to create HTTP Basic Authentication passwords, and these passwords can be *optionally* saved into a file named `passwords.json` inside the sub-project directory.
+This file is a convenience, so that you can remember the passwords that you create.
+**`passwords.json` is stored in plain text**, and excluded from being checked into git via `.gitignore`.
 When you run `make open` the username and password stored in this file is automatically applied to the URL that the browser is asked to open, thus logging you into the admin account automatically.
 To delete all of the passwords.json files, you can run `make delete-passwords` in the root directory of this project (or `make clean` which will delete the `.env` files too).

 ## Backup .env files (optional)